euronovate/ENMobileSDK-Android/ENBioLibrary/readme.md

 **getBioContent**

-With this method user can obtain base64 based on xml of biometricData array.
+With this method user can obtain base64 based on xml of biometricData array collected.

 ```kotlin
 ENBio.getInstance().getBioContent(